proofit404/stories/docs/why.rst

         permission_classes = (CanSubscribe,)
         filter_class = SubscriptionFilter

-The only thing we can clue about - it is somehow related to the subscription to our service.
+The only thing we have clue about - it is somehow related to the subscription to our service.

 But it does not tell us: